 “As we go to all these different cities, the love is the same, right, everyone is really in tune with okay, how can we come together as a community, as a culture, and change our narrative,” said Broussard.
 “How do we write our own story.
 Using our platform to really narrate the story, we use our voice to express more positivity around the black male versus the unfortunate negative stereotype.”

-Sign up and help “change the narrative” - https://www.weareblackmenswear.com/
+More info on how to “change the narrative” - https://www.weareblackmenswear.com/